|Message from the President|

 In October 2011, Intercultural Open University Foundation joined Universidad Azteca and the Universidad Central de Nicaragua as international partners to offer accredited dual degrees at the doctoral research level.

 The specific purpose of the Intercultural Open University Foundation is the issuing of accredited dual doctorate academic degrees and certificates, diplomas, fellowships, and also other academic awards and qualifications as well as scholarships, awards, and other awards for academic accomplishments.
 At the same time IOUF continues it charitable work with institutional awards, and support of numerous social change projects in the USA, Japan, Mexico, and Europe.
-In 2012 IOUF was a sponsor of a side conference at the Rio+20 United Nations Conference on Sustainable Development held in Brazil as well as sponsoring sustainable development programs in Mexico.
+In 2012 IOUF was a sponsor of a side conference at the Rio+20 United Nations Conference on Sustainable Development held in Brazil as well as sponsoring sustainable development programs in Mexico, Nicaragua, Europe, and Asia.

 By emphasizing adult education, concentrating on specific programs and joining its international partners, the Universidad Azteca and the Universidad de Nicaragua, IOU Foundation will continue to consolidate its role in alternative education by offering accredited dual PhD degress to its learners.
 Many educators, scholar-practitioners, and diplomats have had their dual degree credentials accepted in academic and work environments throughout the world.